dantaylorseo/WondeTechnicalExercise/README.md

 ## Caveats

 * The queue system is replaced by an Artisan command that can be run manually
-* The Teacher login is manually created employee `A921160679` in the Wonde API
+* The Teacher login is manually created from employee `A921160679` in the Wonde API
   * Email is `Dumbell@example.com`
   * Password is `Password123`